sharismlab/Pyweibo/README.md

 # Pyweibo

-PyWeibo is a tool for Sina Weibo data extraction, mining and visualization.
+PyWeibo is a tool for extraction, mining and visualization of Sina Weibo data.

 Main features are :